irwandifo/gcp-batch-infra/README.md

 # GCP Infrastructure for Batch Processing

-Building the infrastructure for the data platform.
+This project sets up a lightweight and cost-effective batch processing infrastructure for data platform on GCP.
+It is designed for small-to-medium-scale data processing tasks, leveraging GCP services like Cloud SQL, VPC, Compute Engine, Cloud Storage, and BigQuery.
+---

-## Key Components
+## Components

 | **Category**           | **Tool/Technology**                     | **Details**                               |
 |------------------------|-----------------------------------------|-------------------------------------------|